HeapSpace/heapcon/content/speakers/milos-milunovic/index.md

 slug: "milos-milunovic"
 ---

 It's tough enough trying to set up a release process for a single application, right?
-What if someone gave you a task to automate integration of dozens of microservices written by multiple companies from development environment all the way to production?  ... oh, and they told you that you are responsible for keeping the production up and running whatever happens ofc!
+What if someone gave you a task to automate the integration of dozens of microservices written by multiple companies from development environment all the way to production?  ... oh, and they told you that you are responsible for keeping the production up and running whatever happens ofc!

 <!--
 Imagine you have 5 Kubernetes environments used by developers from multiple companies and users alike.